-The Marine Debris Monitoring and Assessment Project, or MDMAP, is a citizen science initiative that engages NOAA partners and volunteers across the nation to survey and record the amount and types of marine debris on shorelines.
-Each passionate and dedicated partner in the MDMAP network selects a nearby shoreline monitoring site that they return to monthly to conduct surveys and submit meaningful data to NOAA’s MDMAP Database.
+The Marine Debris Monitoring and Assessment Project, or MDMAP, engages NOAA partners and volunteers around the world to survey and record the amount and types of marine debris on shorelines.

-This “Get Started Toolbox” contains resources for current and new MDMAP partner organizations and volunteers.
-We'll continue adding new resources to the toolbox, including FAQs, training videos, a database user guide, and a GPS point guide.
+This Toolbox contains resources for both current and new MDMAP partner organizations and volunteers.
+We'll continue adding new resources over time, including FAQs, training videos, a database user guide, and a GPS point guide.

 Protocol Documents and Field Datasheets